-Majorda Beach : Majorda beach is famous for delicious breads.
-If you want perfect silence responding to thehumming of the sea, where you can sit engrossed in a book and look up to catch the picturesque scene of the sea dressed in golden orange frills sprayed by the rays of the setting sun before sinking into oblivion, then Goa Majorda beach is the place to be.
+Majorda beach is famous for delicious breads and is one of the famous Goa Beaches.
+If you want perfect silence responding to them humming of the sea, where you can sit engrossed in a book and look up to catch the picturesque scene of the sea dressed in golden orange frills sprayed by the rays of the setting sun before sinking into oblivion, then Goa Majorda beach is the place to be.
 Majorda beach in Goa has a very interesting history behind it.
 Majorda is the village where the Jesuits, fond as they were of the good things of life, discovered the best Goan toddy (sap from the coconut palm), which they used to leaven the bread.

-Anjuna Beach: Anjuna Beach is one of the most popular beaches in Goa.
+Anjuna Beach is one of the most popular Goa Beaches.
 The beauty of the white waves rushing to embrace the pale golden sand on the beach can be witnessed in full form at the Anjuna beach Goa.
 Anjuna beach at Goa is a perfect haven for the hippies and you will come across some of them who have been staying on this beach for a couple of months.

 Goa Anjuna beach comes to life with the flea market and the full-moon beach parties at Goa Anjuna beach that continue through out the night.
 The flea market at Goa Anjuna beach offers a tourist just about anything he desires, right from swim suits to water-sports equipments to second hand bikes to cameras to various trinkets that can taken away as souvenirs to…just about anything.
 The Anjuna beach flea market is held on Wednesdays and if you are good at bargaining, then you can walk away with good stuff at throw away prices.
 You will also be able to find a mixture of good Gujarti, Kashmiri and Tibetan handicrafts.